bahp/django-protondx/docs/modules/history/design_history.rst

 --------------------------

 To facilitate writing documentation later on, the comments throughout the code are changed from standard Python comments to reStructuredText docstrings.
-An example of the change is given below
+An example of the change is given below:

 .. code-block:: python
     :caption: Document code using standard Python comments